Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 Not all dogs showing some or all of the above symptoms have CDD.

-Some of these signs and symptoms may also be caused by some other underlying medical condition (e.g. cancer, organ failure, or side effects of drugs, etc.).
+Some other underlying medical condition (e.g. cancer, organ failure, or side effects of drugs, etc.) may also cause these signs.

-If your aging dog shows any of the above signs, it is important to take him for a medical check-up to rule out any medical problems before treating him for canine dementia.
+If your aging dog shows any of the above signs, take him for a medical check-up to rule out any medical problems before treating him for canine dementia.

 Causes of Canine Dementia